Trading up for development:

 My PhD thesis empirically examines the effect of institutionalized deep preferential trade integration, such as preferential trade agreements (PTAs), on developing countries' (and their firms') capacity to participate in global value chains (GVCs).
 It includes three papers, for which I created three separate datasets.

-The first paper (the winner of the 2022 UNCTAD-AIB Award for Best Research on Investment and Development) examines if the proliferation of deep bilateral integration increases states’ participation in global value chains (GVCs).
+The first paper examines if the proliferation of deep bilateral integration increases states’ participation in global value chains (GVCs).
 It provides robust evidence that deep trade integration increases states’ participation in GVCs, and that the size of this effect is more pronounced over the long term, when PTAs include provisions supporting investment, or if at least one partner is a developing country.

 The second paper brings the question of institutions into the discussion of firms’ participation in GVCs and the distributional consequences of trade integration in this context.
 It combines macro (country) and micro (firm) level data and examines the effect of institutions on the relation between integration and firms’ participation in GVCs.
 It finds that when the quality of domestic institutions is high, trade integration increases firms’ participation in GVCs.